Paymo Logo

 • Potentially reduce costs by optimizing workload placement

-However, it’s important to note that these companies have significant resources and technical expertise to manage the complexity of multi-cloud environments.
+However, these companies have significant resources and technical expertise to manage the complexity of multi-cloud environments.
 Smaller businesses considering a multi-cloud strategy should carefully evaluate their capabilities and needs before implementation.

 Project management as a use case